-I am currently a research fellow at ESTEC/ESA
+I am a researcher at the Hamburger Sternwarte

 Star & Planet formation

 I am particularly interested in the dynamical aspects of star formation.
 These involve the launching

 and evolution of protostellar jets as well as the accretion process.

 Both processes are key to the angular momentum evolution of the forming stellar system and therefore

 related to virtually all aspects of the stellar system including the conditions for planet formation.
 I use

 high resolution (spatial/spectral) data to advance our understanding of these integral ingredrients of

 Planets orbiting in close proximity of their host star experience highly elevated levels of high

 energy radiation.
 This strongly modifies their atmospheric structure compared to solar system